benmvp/slides/2020/reactglobal/perfect-lib.md

 - He's wanting to build a community around this skillset
 - He coined the term **"DivOps"** for this community
 - There's a Slack group & sub-Reddit to join
+- We've been having monthly meetings where we share how divops setups at our companies

 =====